ampproject/worker-dom/web_compat_table.md

 ## DOM API Compatibility

 This section highlights the DOM APIs that are implemented in WorkerDOM currently.
-Please [file an issue](https://github.com/ampproject/worker-dom/issues/new) if you would like an API suppported.
+Please [file an issue](https://github.com/ampproject/worker-dom/issues/new) if you would like an API supported.

 | API                                                 | Status | Notes                                            |
 |-----------------------------------------------------|--------|--------------------------------------------------|